 As we’ve already mentioned, construction loans are a bit more complicated in comparison to mortgage loans.
 Ideally, you will look for a lender with experience in this field who will able to present you with the various options offered and guide you through the construction process.

 The lending policies differ from lender to lender in many aspects, whether its approval requirements, inspection procedures, or draw schedules.
 Think hard about which of these policies best suit both you and the contractor.

 Lenders can be quite helpful with realistic budget projections, which is often a slippery slope for the loanee and the contractor.
-Ask different lenders how they can help you in this department.
+Ask different lenders about how they can help you in this department.

 Lenders also have different policies regarding any existing mortgages on the loanee side.
 This is another aspect to consider and ask questions about if you already have a mortgage on your current home.

 Finally, trust goes a long way.
-If you have a long standing relationship of trust with a bank, you may consider going with their loan, even if they don’t offer the best rates.
+If you have a long-standing relationship of trust with a bank, you may consider going with their loan, even if they don’t offer the best rates.
 You can even use your existing relationship to try and negotiate a better deal in exchange for your loyalty.

 Ultimately, your choice of lender will depend on a variety of factors specific to your project and your financial state.
-There is no foolproof way to choose the best lender, but covering all areas and paying attention to all the aspects of the future agreement will set you on the right path towards a successful, stress-free completion of your construction project.
+There is no foolproof way to choose the best lender, but covering all areas and paying attention to all the aspects of the future agreement will set you on the right path towards successful, stress-free completion of your construction project.